Making Australia’s research data FAIR (findable, accessible, interoperable and reusable) supports knowledge discovery and innovation.

 - enabling new research questions to be answered

-- sing new innovative research approaches and tools achieving maximum impact from research.
+- establishing new innovative research approaches and tools achieving maximum impact from research.

 International and national initiatives